Brazilian Butt Lift Guide: Frequently Asked Questions

-The amount of fat harvested and injected into the buttocks is measured in cubic centimeters, or cc.
-“The exact amount of CCs needed depends on you,” said Dr. Mendieta in a RealSelf Doctor Q&A. “The BBL is a very personal and beautiful augmentation when it is performed specifically to your dimensions.”
+The amount of fat harvested and injected into the buttocks is measured in cubic centimeters, or cc's.
+“The exact amount of cc's needed depends on you,” Dr. Mendieta in a BBL Q&A. “The BBL is a very personal and beautiful augmentation when it is performed specifically to your dimensions.”

-If a patient does not have enough fat to get the results they want, they may need to gain 10 to 20 pounds prior to surgery.
+If a patient does not have enough fat to get the results they want, they may need to gain 10 to 20 pounds before surgery.
 Back to top

 Brazilian butt lift techniques can vary among surgeons, but the process always happens in three stages: harvesting, processing, and reinjection.

 First, body fat is extracted by liposuction from the pre-determined areas.
 Common locations include the back (directly above the butt), stomach, and thighs.
 The extracted fat is then processed through centrifugation.
 Once purified, only the best donor fat cells will be reinjected into the butt.
 This may be done through hundreds of tiny microinjections at various depths.
 Read more about this process in our liposuction guide.
 Back to top

 What’s the recovery time for a Brazilian butt lift?

 While recovery time will vary depending on the patient, RealSelf doctors recommend you avoid sitting directly on your butt for at least two weeks.
 After that, you may want to sit on a boppy pillow, which allows you put pressure on the thighs instead of the butt.
 You will also be asked to wear a compression garment for up to six weeks to decrease bruising and swelling while helping loose skin retract.

-It’s generally recommended that rigorous exercise be avoided for about a month.
+It’s generally recommended that rigorous exercise be avoided for a month.
 However, your doctor may suggest some light-impact movement like stretching and walking.
-Post-op requirements also vary from person to person.
+Post-op requirements also vary.
 It’s important to follow your doctor’s specific instructions to achieve the best results.
 Back to top

 Common side effects include bruising, swelling, pain, irregular contour, asymmetry, infection, and loss of fat due to not following post-op instructions.